tyson-hu/Food-Scanner-App/README.md

 ### Installation
 1. Clone the repository
-2. Open `Food Scanner.xcodeproj` in Xcode
+2. Open `Calry.xcodeproj` in Xcode
 3. Build and run on simulator or device

 ### Local Development Environment